 Red Cross and Harlem Globetrotters Partner to Bring Help and Hope to Families at Risk for Disasters

-Known globally as the Ambassadors of Goodwill, the Harlem Globetrotters’ Great Assist initiative promises to spread 100 million smiles over the next decade through sportsmanship and service.
+Known globally as the Ambassadors of Goodwill, the Harlem Globetrotters’ Great Assist initiative, which was launched in October 2015, promises to spread 100 million smiles over the next decade through sportsmanship and service.
 As part of a two-year partnership, the Red Cross will engage the Harlem Globetrotters in all aspects of its mission.
 During the first year, the team will join the Red Cross, along with local fire departments and other community partners, as the organization works to install its one millionth smoke alarm by October 2017 to help Americans stay safer from home fires.
 The Red Cross has already installed more than 500,000 smoke alarms nationwide, and saved at least 116 lives.

 “Our partnership with the Harlem Globetrotters provides the Red Cross with an incredible opportunity to share our lifesaving mission with even more people and to raise urgently needed funds for families at risk for home fires and countless other disasters,” said Gail McGovern, president and CEO of the American Red Cross.
 “The Great Assist initiative is closely aligned with our Red Cross values, and we look forward to embarking on this new journey with the team and its fans.”